cqkh42/aoc_letters/README.md

-# Advent of Code Letters
+# Advent of Code Optical Character Recognition (aocr)

 Some Advent of Code puzzles provide visual outputs which must be converted into text.
 This package is a helper to automate this task.